nesi/python-package-training/_lessons/python-object-oriented/01-whatisoo.md

 We can think of a class as the analogy to the brand of a consumer good.
 For example, the class of a handbag may be "Gucci".

-Hint: In sklearn and other packages, class names start with a capital letter.
+**Hint: In sklearn and other packages, class names start with a capital letter.**

 ## What is an instance of a class

 An _instance_ is a particular realisation of a class.
 Sometimes an instance is simply referred to as an object.

 To pursue our handbag analogy, an instance would be a particular handbag.
-There may be many handbags of the same class, which may be slightly different but all of the "Gucci" brand.
+There may be many handbags of the same class, which may be slightly different but all carry the "Gucci" brand.

 In the code below
 ```python